avcoder/unit02-lesson02/slides.md

 - arguments vs parameters
 - returning values
 - arrow functions
+- Challenge: Write a function that takes a number argument (i.e. student score) and returns a letter grade
+- Challenge: Write a function that takes a string argument and counts all vowels
+- Challenge: write a function that takes a weather condition as a string (i.e. 'rainy') and returns an appropriate message (i.e. 'Bring an umbrella')

 <!--
 - groups together sets of statements performing work (and sometimes returning a value)